marcus-castanho/spotify-playlist-guard-api/README.md

 1. Manage authenticated state of logged users.
 Right after a user logs in with the OAuth2 strategy, a JWT is generated so the application can manage the user's session.
 2. Authenticate admin users with their email and password and manage their session state.

+#### API Key
+The API key strategy is used for authenticating external apps on certain routes.
+With this strategy, the external app provides a CLIENT ID and a CLIENT KEY.

 ### Architecture
 This project uses the [NestJS](https://nestjs.com/) framework, and, therefore, uses its modularized architecture with each functionality contained in a dedicated folder with a module wrapper for all its providers and resources.
 For more information, please check out [NestJS official documentation](https://docs.nestjs.com/).